Linux1975/devops-coding-challenge/README.md

 # Provision the service.

 I have created a simple web application using Express, a fast minimalist web framework for Node.js,and Moment.js that is a library that validate, manipulate, and display dates and times in JavaScript.
 I have also used this Library : Redirect.js.
-I have build a Docker image for that application and then run the image as a container locally to test the web page, uploaded the docker image to the ECS AWS Repository ,ECR.
+I have built a Docker image for that application and then run the image as a container locally to test the web page, uploaded the docker image to the ECS AWS Repository ,ECR.
 Starting from that I then deployed an ECS cluster usign Cloudformation , with two instances , in different availability zone, using Amazon ECS-Optimized Amazon Linux AMI in a scaling group with an ALB.